uMatrix-Rules/uMatrix-Rules.github.io/index.md

     - give a specific URL
     - point out your uMatrix version & broswer version
     - attach your own rules and, if differ from default, your preferences
-    - If you are submitting issue on any site that requires account (cookies), a valid account mailed to the [org email address](lolipopplus@protonmail.com) may be necessary.
+    - If you are submitting issue on any site that requires an account (cookies), a valid account mailed to the [org email address](lolipopplus@protonmail.com) may be necessary.
 By doing that you are trusting [org owner](https://github.com/Rictusempra) enough.
 - Here are service inavailablity things that won't be fixed:
     -  from contents blocked by any built-in subscriptions
     -  caused by certain preferences outside of rule sets or of uMatrix itself
     -  if a site:
-        -  is using cert from any untrusted CA
+        -  is using SSL cert from any untrusted CA
         -  containing **mostly only** pornographic content
         -  reported as a deceptive site
         -  is a private blog site that is not hosted on public serivce